Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company also makes this commitment in its own reporting.
+The company also reports its own commitment to ethical conduct and prohibition of corruption.

 • Y